nais/salsa-workshop/labs/lab-2/README.md

         run: cosign sign --yes ghcr.io/${{ github.repository }}@${{ steps.build-push.outputs.digest }}
 ```

-Before we attest the image signature let's add an SBOM to our artifact as well:
+We also create a SBOM to document the contents of our app:

 > SBOM stands for Software Bill of Materials and is a list of components that are used to build a software artifact.
 SBOMs are used to track the components that are used in a software artifact and to identify vulnerabilities in those components.
 > In this example we will be using the aquasecurity/trivy-action to generate the SBOM.
 The action is currently in alpha and is being developed by Aqua Security.